sanath95/Document-Knowledge-Base-with-Source-Grounding/README.md

 env.example        Environment variable template
 ```

 `pyproject.toml` and `uv.lock` are the dependency sources of truth.
-The Docker build uses uv in a builder stage and copies only the resulting virtual environment into the Python runtime image.

 ## Prerequisites